wocommunity/wolips/README.md

 2) Be sure to use Java 1.7 or higher

-3) m2e : Plugin for Maven - http://download.eclipse.org/technology/m2e/releases/
+3) If not already contained in the Eclipse package: m2e : Plugin for Maven - http://download.eclipse.org/technology/m2e/releases/
    Click the checkbox to the left of "Maven Integration for Eclipse"

 4) Google Mechanic - http://workspacemechanic.eclipselabs.org.codespot.com/git.update/mechanic/